 Growing the school governor community

 Education and Employers is keen to encourage its volunteers to take the next step in supporting not only pupils but also schools.
 “Becoming a governor is a great way of making a difference in your community and developing your professional skills.
 There are already more than 250,000 people serving as governors in the UK, but still thousands of vacancies and schools in need of support,” said Langham.
-“Our matchmaking community built on Community Cloud is called Inspiring Governance and is fully supported and funded by the Department of Education.”
+“Our matchmaking community built on Experience Cloud for Nonprofits is called Inspiring Governance and is fully supported and funded by the Department of Education.”

 In the future, Education and Employers hopes the communities will become as intuitive and inclusive as social media platforms, enabling schools to nurture sustainable and supportive networks.
 “We’re not just giving people a platform to post things on, we’ve also built up a library of guidelines and useful resources using Salesforce Knowledge,” said Langham.
 “We’ve only been live with the new platform for a few months and still inevitably have a few bugs to fix, but we’re already getting great feedback from users, and for the first time being able to get a picture of governor vacancies with over 2,000 vacancies having been registered since the platform went live.